 When you have multiple event logging mechanisms working together in unison, you also decrease the chance of getting false positives (i.e. something suspicious looks like it may be happening, but it really isn’t) – or worse yet, false negatives (i.e. when something suspicious IS happening and no alerts are generated).
 In other words, you increase the effectiveness of your monitoring efforts overall.

-Side note: If the idea of greater visibility and effectiveness doesn’t move you to agree how important this is, there’s also the compliance perspective to take into account.
+Side note: If the idea of greater visibility and effectiveness doesn’t move you to agree on how important this is, there’s also the compliance perspective to take into account.
 Almost EVERY compliance requirement and almost EVERY ‘best practices’ framework includes one or more specifications for log monitoring, event management, incident response, etc. There’s really NO getting away from it.

 This increased effectiveness (and compliancy) comes at a price though – efficiency.
 If you are aggregating and correlating log files from multiple devices (and you are facing stacks and stacks of log files DAILY), how can you possibly hope to find that ‘needle in a haystack’?
 There are really just two answers here – you either do it yourself, or you get someone else to do it.